 Witnessing Documents / Certified Copies.

-A statutory declaration is a formal statement that declares that something is true to the best knowledge of the declarant.
-Statutory declarations need to be confirmed in the presence of a legal professional, a commissioner of oaths or notary of public.
+A Statutory Declaration is a formal statement that declares that something is true to the best knowledge of the declarant, being the person making the declaration.
+Statutory Declarations need to be confirmed in the presence of a legal professional such as a solicitor, a commissioner of oaths or notary of the public.

 - Patent applications